cryptix/systray-portable/README.md

-# systray-portable
+# forked-systray
-A portable version of [go systray](https://github.com/getlantern/systray), using stdin/stdout to communicate with other language
+A portable version of [go systray](https://github.com/getlantern/systray), using json objects over stdio to communicate with other languages.

+Note(cryptix): keeping this as a common base for zaacks [upstream version](https://github.com/zaaack/systray-portable) but will use this commit as the base for a new repo to reduce its size.

 ## Protocol